Barnacl437/HELOS/README.md

  ### Why DOS, not a Linux kernel?
  Uhhh, perhaps the system commands has the .exe format (but I used .bat instead for easily), so I assume it's mostly DOS-based.
  I'm just a wet step into the UNIX world, so I donno how to write a bash script yet.
 Beggin' pardon, need your sympathy.
+ Yet maybe one day, someone will eventually do that... no idea.

  ### Whaddahek does HEL OS just mean?
  It stands for "High Entropy Labs", probably its original developer.
 The current HEL OS version in the game is 1.15, copyrighted High Entropy Labs in 1994.